• As low as $269/Night

 • 1 Bathrooms

-I am three blocks from King Street.
-Cannon Street dead ends into King where you would be right in the middle of all the activity - many nice eateries such as The Darling, the Grocery, Ordinary, Indaco, good places to have drinks like Stars, the Belmont, Dispensary, Prohibition.
+We are three blocks from King Street.
+Cannon Street dead ends into King where you would be right in the middle of all the activity - many nice eateries such as The Darling, the Grocery, Ordinary, Endaco, good places to have drinks like Stars, the Belmont, Midtown, Prohibition.
 There are also great niche eateries closer than King Street.
 Pick the experience - fine dining to casual outdoor dining, it is here.
-You could look up Chez Nous, Chubby Fish, Fuel, Goulette.
-Since Cannon Street (and Spring Street) are the only legal areas in the city to host an AirBnb in Charleston, you will be in good company here.
+You could look up Hominy Grille, Chez Nous, Trattoria Lucca, Fuel, Goulette.
+Since Cannon Street (and Spring Street) are the only legal areas in the city to host short term units in Charleston, you will be in good company here.

 About the Area